 Many business owners hesitate to use Google Ads for fear of not being able to compete with larger companies in their area.
 But Andy says it is not about how deep your pockets are, but how creative your copy is.

-Your ad positioning is based off of an Ad Rank, which is a score determined by Google.
+Your ad positioning is based off of an Google Ad Rank, which is a score determined by Google themselves.
 Your Ad Rank is calculated by your Max Bid multiplied by your Quality Score.
 Basically, if your competitor is number one and you are number two, their Ad Rank is higher than yours.

 Paid-for keywords determine Ad Rank.
 In other words, how much you are willing to pay for, say, “Bed bug removal” (Max Bid) multiplied by how related your combined keywords, ads, and landing page (Quality Score) are, determines your spot on the search results.

 For example, if your keyphrase is “bed bug removal”, your ad says, “Pest control services.
-Give us a call today,” but your homepage barely has anything about bed bug removal, you will have a low-quality score.
+Give us a call today”.
+But if your homepage barely has anything about bed bug removal, you will have a low-quality score.
 You will have a higher Quality Score when there is consistency between these three factors: keywords, ads, and landing page.